xaya/xid/doc/rpc.md

 #### `waitforchange`

-This method blocks until the state of the Xid daemon changes (typically because a new block has been processed).
+This method blocks until the state of the XID daemon changes (typically because a new block has been processed).
 It returns the *block hash* of the new best block as string.

 In exceptional situations, this method may also return JSON `null` instead, if no new best block is known.
-This happens if the connected XAYA Core daemon does not even have blocks until the initial state of Xid yet.
+This happens if the connected XAYA Core daemon does not even have blocks until the initial state of XID yet.

 #### `stop`

-This is a JSON-RPC *notification* and simply requests the Xid daemon to shut down cleanly.
+This is a JSON-RPC *notification* and simply requests the XID daemon to shut down cleanly.

 ### Data Retrieval

-In addition to the generic [`getcurrentstate`](#getcurrentstate) method which returns the full game state, Xid also exposes more specific methods for retrieving certain parts of the game state.
+In addition to the generic [`getcurrentstate`](#getcurrentstate) method which returns the full game state, XID also exposes more specific methods for retrieving certain parts of the game state.
 Where possible, these methods should be used, as they allow more efficient access to the required data.